Future of Humanity Institute logo

 Latest News

-Global Catastrophic Risks This collection of essays, edited by Nick Bostrom and Milan Cirkovic, with a forward by Sir Martin Rees, is now available to buy.
+This collection of essays, edited by Nick Bostrom and Milan Cirkovic, with a foreword by Sir Martin Rees, is now available to buy.

 Global Catastrophic Risks book cover